 Here, the Investing News Network (INN) breaks down how to invest in medical devices, and a more in depth look at what’s driving the industry today.

-Invest in medical devices: what to know
+Invest in medical devices: What to know

-These companies will often seek to show investors that their products are ready to enter the market and will be in demand right away.
-Be it by a large demographic or by targeting a specific ailment in the population.
+These companies will often seek to show investors that their products are ready to enter the market and will be in demand right away—be it by a large demographic or by targeting a specific ailment in the population.

-Change in population leads to higher need of devices
+Invest in medical devices: Change in population leads to higher need of devices

 It’s important for investors to pay close attention to the plans of medical device companies and compare the possibility of growth through a device that would be in high demand depending on the type of population or leading diseases in the world.

-How to invest in medical devices: ETFs
+Invest in medical devices: ETFs

 Typically, ETFs track an index.
 For medical devices, investors have two indices that can be followed, including the S&P Health Care Equipment Select Industry Index (INDEXSP:SPSIHE) and the Dow Jones US Select Medical Equipment Index (INDEXDJX:DJSMDQ).

 The largest ETF in the medical device space is the iShares US Medical Device ETF (NYSEARCA:IHI).
-IHI offers investors with exposure to US companies that manufacture and distribute medical devices.
+This ETF offers investors with exposure to US companies that manufacture and distribute medical devices.
 It also provides investors with targeted access to domestic medical device stocks.
-This passive ETF aims to track theDow Jones U.S. Select Medical Equipment Index.
+This passive ETF aims to track the Dow Jones U.S. Select Medical Equipment Index.